rosettatype/hyperglot/README.md

 - `autonym` (optional): the name of the language in the language itself using this orthography.
 If missing, the `autonym` defined in the parent language entry is used.
 - `inherit` (required or use `base`): the code of a language to copy the `base` and `auxiliary` strings from.
 In case the language has multiple orthographies, the first one for the same script is used.
 - `script` (required): English name of the script, e.g. Latin, Arabic, Armenian, Cyrillic, Greek, Hebrew.
 - `status` (required, defaults to `living`): the status of the orthography, may be one of: `deprecated, secondary, local, living`.
 The value `local` refers to an orthography which is used only is specific region.
+Orthographies with `deprecated` and `secondary` status are included only for the sake of completeness and ignored during language support detection.
 - `note` (optional): a note of any kind.